poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 solved the problems that named arguments attempts to solve.

-Since many languages have them in some form or other this will be more of a list presenting the differents options with a summary at the end, not a list of functionalities per language.
+Since many languages have them in some form or other this will be more of a list presenting the different options with a summary at the end, not a list of functionalities per language.

 Note that languages may appear in several categories: they are not exclusive.
 All languages ever created are not listed and it is entirely possible a solution (and the language using it) was